 I really like this app, from what I’ve seen, and I think the updates make it even more user friendly, and helpful for those that are using it.
 I’m glad that it is now being encouraged for people in and outside of the military to use it as well.

 This app also won first place in the general wellness category of the Apps4Army competition.
-It can be downloaded for Android and iOS devices, free of charge.
+It can be downloaded for and iOS devices, free of charge.

 February 28, 2013 I Written By